 92 Points - Wine Enthusiast, Dec 2014

-Gold Medal - 2013 Critics Challenge Wine Competition
+92 Points, Critics Gold - 2014 Critics Challenge Wine Competition

-The Pinot Noir was hand-harvested on September 23, 2009.
+The Pinot Noir was hand-harvested on October 4, 2010.
 At the winery, the fruit was gently crushed and de-stemmed with the must racked to tank.
-Cold-soaked for two days the juice was inoculated and spent the 15 days extracting color and favors from the skins.
+Cold-soaked for two days the juice was inoculated with RC212 (Burgundy yeast isolate) and spent 2 weeks extracting color and avors from the skins in macro-bins.
 Following the extraction period the must was pressed and the wine racked to French oak barrels.
-Aged for over ten months the wine was bottled on August 25, 2010.
+Aged for almost a year the wine was bottled on October 1, 2011.

-This enchanting wine epitomizes the elegance and richness of Pinot Noir from Arroyo Seco AVA.
-Loaded with juicy berry fruit, the bouquet fills with raspberry and wild huckleberry.
-In its recesses aromas of pomegranate, rustic bread, cinnamon, roses and earthy characters abound.
-Dark in color, on the palate this wine shows a great red berry and cherry core along with firm acidity and supple tannins.
+This wine epitomizes the elegance and richness of Pinot Noir from Arroyo Seco AVA.
+Loaded with juicy berry notes, the bouquet lls with raspberry cream and wild blackberry.
+In its recesses aromas of pomegranate, sandalwood, roses and earthy tones abound.
+On the palate this wine shows a red cherry and berry core along with vibrant acidity and rich tannins.

 Vineyards: Cedar Lane Vineyard

 Clones: 50% - Pommard Clone 4, 5% -“Dijon” Clone 667

 Aging: French Oak, 14% New Dargaud Jaegle, Mercurey & Taransaud